Al-Harra, Daraa

+Tel Al-Harra volcanic crater in the Hauran plain, as seen from the Golan Heights.

 Al-Harra (الحارّة, also spelled Khirbet al-Harra; translation: "the Hot") is a city in southern Syria, administratively part of the as-Sanamayn District in the Daraa Governorate.
 Located in the Hauran plain, it lies 55 km north of Daraa, and just east of Bir Ajam and the Golan Heights, northwest of Jasim, west of as-Sanamayn and southwest of Kafr Shams.
 According to the Syria Central Bureau of Statistics (CBS), al-Harra had a population of 17,172 in the 2004 census.
 The city’s inhabitants are predominantly Sunni Muslims.

 History

 Al-Harra is situated at the southeastern foot of Tell al-Harra.
 Both sites receive their name from the Ghassanid king al-Harith ibn Jabalah; Ḥāra is a mutilated form of Ḥārith.
 The hill had been known in the time of the Ghassanids as "Harith al-Jawlan".
 According to Irfan Shahid, ruins found in al-Harra could support the view that the town dates back to the Ghassanid era.